AmulyaWalimbe/Task01---Descriptive-Stats/README.md

 Without_Pandas.ipynb   - stdlib-only descriptive stats
 With_Pandas.ipynb         - Pandas descriptive stats
-Findings of Task 01.pdf             - narrative analysis of the data Comparison between With Pd& Without Pd.pdf           - reflection on the two approaches requirements.txt        - dependencies for With_Pandas.ipynb README.md               - this file
+Findings of Task 01.pdf             - narrative analysis of the data Comparison between With Pd & Without Pd.pdf           - reflection on the two approaches requirements.txt        - dependencies for With_Pandas.ipynb README.md               - this file
 ```